SonarSource/sonar-developer-toolset/README.md

 ## The (Almost) Unbreakable Build

 To be sure that code changes do not break the build in master branch, the [spush](/git/spush) command must be executed to push commits.
 It's especially useful when many people work on the same codebase.

     # To be executed in the root directory of the Git repository
     spush

 Codebase is forked, built then committed changes are pushed to the remote branch if the build passes.
 Forking in another directory allows developer to continue working and editing code in his workspace.

 Build automatically executes the script `build.sh` if it exists, else it executes `mvn clean install`

 ## Code Style

 Eclipse settings are available in the directory [/eclipse](/eclipse).
-Intellij IDEA users must install the plugin [Eclipse Code Formatter](http://plugins.jetbrains.com/plugin/?id=6546) and import Eclipse settings files.
+Intellij IDEA users must install the plugin [Eclipse Code Formatter](http://plugins.jetbrains.com/plugin/?id=6546) and import Eclipse settings files:
+* check the "Use the Eclipse code formatter" option and use [sonar-formatter.xml](/eclipse/sonar-formatter.xml) as the Eclipse Java Formatter config file
+* check the "From file" option in the "Import order" section and use [sonar.importorder](/eclipse/sonar.importorder)

 ![Intellij code style](/intellij/intellij-code-style.png)

 IDEA must also be manually configured for imports : Preferences > Editor > Code Style > Java > Imports
 * Class count to use import with '*'" -> 999
 * Names count to use static import with '*' -> 999
 * Import Layout
   * import all other imports